 3. When the batter is ready, mix through the salt, and decide how you want to cook it:

-4. For little bites, heat the oven to 175C and oil the muffins cups well, pour about 1 heaping tablespoon of batter into each hole.
+4. In colder weather, and for little bites, heat the oven to 175C and oil the muffins cups well, pour about 1 heaping tablespoon of batter into each hole.

 5. Bake for 10-12 minutes.
 The batter will start to pull away from the edges and may go a little golden.

-6. For bigger pancakes heat a large skillet, (cast iron is best )add a little oil and rub it into the cast-iron skillet, (if using stainless steel don’t rub it in)
+6. For bigger wraps heat a large skillet, (cast iron is best )add a little oil and rub it into the cast-iron skillet, (if using stainless steel don’t rub it in)